Eastern Oregon Regional Airport

-In 2010 the airport had 19,885 aircraft operations, average 54 per day: 77% general aviation, 17% air taxi, and 6% military.
-46 aircraft were then based at the airport: 46% single-engine, 2% multi-engine, 22% helicopter, 7% glider, 9% ultralight, and 15% military.
+History

+World War II - Pendleton Field Army Air Corps Base

+Beginning in June 1941 the 34th Bomb Squadron, flying North American B-25 Mitchell bombers, was based at Pendleton.
+It began flying anti-submarine patrols after the attack on Pearl Harbor in December 1941, and continued to do so until it moved to South Carolina in February 1942.

+One of the 34th's pilots who served at Pendleton was Lt.
+William G. Farrow.
+He later volunteered for the April 1942 Doolittle Raid, was captured by the Japanese, and executed in October.

 Historical airline service

 United Airlines served Pendleton from the 1930s until 1981.
 Jet service appeared in 1968; United Boeing 727-100s, 727-200s and 737-200s flew nonstop mainly to Portland and Boise.
 In the late 1960s and into the 1970s, United flew direct, no change of plane 727 service to Salt Lake City, Chicago, and Newark or Washington, DC (DCA).
 In 1969 United 727-100s flew eastbound Portland - Pendleton - Boise - Salt Lake City - Chicago O'Hare Airport - Pittsburgh - Allentown/Bethlehem/Easton - New York Newark Airport and westbound Des Moines - Denver - Salt Lake City - Boise - Pendleton - Portland in addition to flying daily Boeing 737-200 service with a round trip routing of Pendleton - Portland - Eugene - Medford - San Francisco (SFO) for a total of three jet departures a day.
 According to the Official Airline Guide (OAG), by the spring of 1981 United was operating two daily Boeing 727-200 flights serving Pendleton with an eastbound routing of San Francisco (SFO) - Portland - Pendleton - Salt Lake City - Denver - Philadelphia and a westbound routing of Providence, RI - Chicago O'Hare Airport - Salt Lake City - Pendleton - Portland - San Francisco (SFO).
 All United mainline jet service ended on May 22, 1981.

 Earlier in the 1960s United Douglas DC-6s, DC-7s and Convair 340s served Pendleton.
 In 1966 the airport was stop on a daily flight between Washington state and Oklahoma jointly operated by United and Continental Airlines as an interchange service with a Douglas DC-6B flying Seattle - Portland - Pendleton - Boise - Salt Lake City - Denver - Wichita - Tulsa while United was also operating twice daily round trip Portland - Pendleton - Spokane DC-6 service.